References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-The UK Civil Aviation Authority understands the acute impact that Coronavirus is having on the industry, as well as those with upcoming travel plans.
+The UK Civil Aviation Authority understands the impact that Coronavirus is having on both the industry and consumers.

-The information below is for passengers and holidaymakers.
-Please check this page regularly for any changes in our advice.
+We have provided the information below to help passengers and holidaymakers.
+Please check this page regularly for any changes to our advice in advance of travelling.

 Travel advice from the Government is available at gov.uk.